 - Pros: Huge, links together with other targets with no seam, great for shooting with groups, lasts a lifetime

 - Best for: Archery shops, ranges, home ranges

 If you want to dial in your archery setup before (or during) hunting season, consider this cube target from Rinehart.
-It sports 18 high-visibility faces and targets that let you practice your shots from several different angles with ease.
+It sports 18 high-visibility that let you practice your shots from several different angles with ease.
 It’ll help teach you to take those tricky shots when out bowhunting.

 Hands down, this is one of the most durable self-healing foam targets money can buy.
 For its portable size, it’s pretty heavy-duty and should hold up for thousands and thousands of shots.
 Because of its versatility and durability, the Rinehart 18:1 is one of the most popular broadhead targets in the industry.

 Are you shooting a crossbow bolt or arrow up to 500 FPS?
 No problem.
 I’ve never come close to experiencing a complete pass-through with one of these, even while shooting a crossbow bolt at 450 FPS.
 I use this when training for bow season and taking practice shots at camp.